Journal description and aims

 Peer review process

-Frattura ed Integrità Strutturale adopts a single-blind reviewing procedure.
+Fracture and Structural Integrity adopts a single-blind reviewing procedure.
 The Editor in Chief receives the manuscript and, considering the paper’s main topics, the paper is remitted to a panel of referees involved in those research areas.
 They can be either external or members of the Editorial Board.
-Each paper is reviewed by two referees, at least.
+Two referees review each paper, at least.

 After evaluation, the referees produce reports about the paper, by which the paper can be: